LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/why-use-anonymous-functions.rst

 .. admonition:: Example

-   Defining an anonymous function at the same time it is passed into another function prevents it from being used elsewhere in the program.
+   The anonymous function created in this example cannot be used outside of ``setTimeout``.

    .. sourcecode:: js